What Are Managed Forex Accounts? (2026 Guide)

 What are managed forex accounts and how do they work?

 A managed forex account is a brokerage profile where a professional trader executes transactions on behalf of an investor through a legal LPOA agreement.
 The manager operates the account using discretionary or algorithmic trading models while the investor maintains sole withdrawal authority.
 This structure combines the expertise of professional traders with the capital of individual participants.
+The general form is documented as a managed account, and the trading authority is granted through a limited power of attorney.

 Three core mechanics define how managed accounts function: